Your basket is currently empty!

-Hello and welcome, advocates for support.
+Hello and welcome, advocates for mental health support.

 We’re here to discuss the unseen walls that stigma creates, blocking people from getting the help they need.

-Stigma, like a silent wall, is a powerful force in our society, discouraging open dialogues and misconceptions.
+Stigma, like a silent wall, is a powerful force in our society, discouraging open dialogues and fuelling misconceptions.

 Together, we can demolish these walls.